Intelsat IS-33e comsat explodes into 500 pieces of debris

 Artist’s impression of IS-33e on station.
 Courtesy: Boeing

-Given the explosive nature has been speculation that this latest IS-33e event was either propulsion or battery related.
-Some have noted that there might be a similarity to the failure of the spacecraft’s sibling IS-29e’s own explosive failure in April 2019.
-That failure was thought to have been caused by a design error compounded by high solar activity or, possibly, by a micrometeoroid strike.
-It is thought that an electrical arcing/Electrostatic Discharge (ESD) event on the electrical harness (unfortunately located outside of Faraday Cage) impinged on a nearby propellant line causing a leak and explosion.
+That failure was believed to be caused either by a design error compounded by high solar activity or by a micrometeoroid strike.
+According to reports, an electrical arcing/electrostatic discharge event on the electrical harness (unfortunately located outside a Faraday cage) impinged on a nearby propellant line, causing a leak that culminated in an explosion.

 About Seradata